velsarav/behavioral-cloning/README.md

 This resulted in Total Train samples: 10242 and Total valid samples: 2562

+Machine learning involves trying out ideas and testing them to see if they work.
+If the model is over or underfitting, then try to figure out why and adjust accordingly.
+Hope the training samples of 10242 is good amount of data to avoid overfitting or underfitting when training the model.

 The following are the center, right, and left images recorded at the same location:

 ![alt text][image1]